5 Reasons Why You May Need a Tooth Extraction

 • Gum Disease: Advanced periodontal disease can cause gum tissue and bone loss around affected teeth, leading to loose teeth that may require extraction if they cannot be saved through other treatments.

 • Trauma or Injury: Accidents happen, and sometimes dental trauma occurs as a result.
-If a tooth becomes significantly damaged due to injury or trauma like fractures below the gum line or severe cracks compromising its structure - extraction might be necessary.
+If a tooth becomes significantly damaged due to injury or trauma, like fractures below the gum line or severe cracks compromising its structure, extraction might be necessary.

 Remember that every case is unique!
 Consultation with your dentist will help determine whether a tooth extraction is necessary based on your specific circumstances.